orsonteodoro/oiledmachine-overlay/SECURITY.md

 The recommended combo for defense in depth is 1 MAC (AppArmor/SELinux) + 1 Sandbox (Firejail).
 Firejail is used for attacker containment.
 MAC is used as a breakout fallback to protect credentials.
-The credential blacklist list is stored in kernel memory for the MAC, but for the sandboxes the blacklists are not and can be bypassed when breakout happens.
+The credential blacklist list is stored in kernel memory for the MAC, but for the sandboxes blacklists are not in kernel memory and can be bypassed when breakout happens.

 Use the AI to help set up AppArmor and Firejail using the Firejail `--apparmor` sandbox flag and globals.local may also need to add